RedisLabs/redislabs-docs/content/connect/install.md

     - [RedisGears](https://docs.redis.com/latest/modules/redisgears/) v1.2.4 or later must be installed on the cluster.

-    - A target Redis database, which can be added after setting up Redis Connect.
+    - A target Redis database, which can be added after setting up Redis Connect

-1. Use redis-connect CLI to create a new Redis Connect instance on your Redis Enterprise cluster
+1. Use Redis Connect CLI to create a new Redis Connect instance on your Redis Enterprise cluster:

     ``` console
     redis-connect create